China–Poland relations: Post-Cold War

-Poland underwent political and social change when the Eastern Bloc collapsed in the late 1980s and Poland became a democratic state.
-The relationship between the two countries remain steadfast as Poland became more of a western liberal democracy with a capitalist market and China embarking on Deng Xiaoping's economic reforms.
+In 1989 Communism in Europe fell, and Poland underwent widespread democratization and market-oriented economic reform.
+At this time, China was also becoming more market-driven, largely as a result of the economic reforms of Deng Xiaoping.
+The newly formed Third Polish Republic chose to align itself with the West, joining NATO in 1999, and the European Union in 2004.
+Despite this, relations between Poland and China remained steadfast throughout the 2000s.

-In 2016, China's leader and general secretary of the Chinese Communist Party, Xi Jinping visited Poland, saying that "Polish companies will benefit hugely" from China's Belt and Road Initiative.
-Duda and Xi signed a declaration on strategic partnership in which they reiterated that Poland and China viewed each other as long-term strategic partners.
+In 2016, general secretary of the Chinese Communist Party, Xi Jinping visited Poland, where he claimed that "Polish companies will benefit hugely" from China's Belt and Road Initiative.
+Duda and Xi signed a joint declaration on strategic partnership in which they reiterated that Poland and China viewed each other as long-term strategic partners.